d2l-ai/d2l-en/chapter_computer-vision/ssd.md

-# Single Shot Multibox Detection (SSD)
+# Single Shot Multibox Detection
 :label:`sec_ssd`

+In :numref:`sec_bbox`--:numref:`sec_object-detection-dataset`,
+we introduced bounding boxes, anchor boxes, multiscale object detection, and the dataset for object detection.
+Now we are ready to use such background knowledge to design an object detection model: single shot multibox detection
+(SSD) :cite:`Liu.Anguelov.Erhan.ea.2016`.
+This model is simple, fast, and widely used.
-In the previous few sections, we have introduced bounding boxes, anchor boxes, multiscale object detection, and datasets.
-Now, we will use this background knowledge to construct an object detection model: single shot multibox detection (SSD) :cite:`Liu.Anguelov.Erhan.ea.2016`.
-This quick and easy model is already widely used.
-Some of the design concepts and implementation details of this model are also applicable to other object detection models.
+Although this is just one of vast amounts of object detection models, some of the design principles and implementation details in this section are also applicable to other models.

 ## Model